Stephen Hagan (author): Career

 In July 2010, Hagan became editor of the National Indigenous Times.
 After promising to fix problems with plagiarism at the paper, Hagan left in December 2013.
 His suit for unfair dismissal was part of the reason the paper went into administration in 2015.

 Hagan was awarded a doctorate by USQ in 2016 for a thesis on judicial bias against Indigenous Australians.
 The thesis was the base for his 2017 book, The Rise and Rise of Judicial Bigotry.

-In 2021, Hagan was appointed chief executive of the Townsville Aboriginal and Islander Health Services (TAIHS).
+In 2021, Hagan was appointed chief executive of the Townsville Aboriginal and Islander Health Services.
 His three-year contract was terminated after five months following a unanimous vote by the organisation's board.
 He subsequently launched an unfair dismissal case against TAIHS.

 Campaigns and incidents

+Hagan is an anti-racism campaigner.

 E. S. "Nigger" Brown Stand

 In 1999, Hagan visited the Clive Berghofer Stadium in Toowoomba, Queensland, and noticed a large sign declaring the name of the E. S. "Nigger" Brown Stand, which had been named after the 1920s rugby league player Edwin Stanley Brown – also known as "Nigger" Brown, possibly in response to his pale skin and blond hair.
 This prompted a long campaign to have the stand renamed to remove the offending nickname.

 Hagan unsuccessfully pursued the case before the High Court and the Federal Court of Australia, both of which rejected his claim.

 In 2003 Hagan v Australia was heard before the United Nations' Committee on the Elimination of all forms of Racial Discrimination (CERD).
 Hagan, the complainant, claimed the naming of the stand was discriminatory against him.
 The committee recommended that Australia "take the necessary measures to secure the removal of the offending term from the sign".

+Hagan wrote about this in his 2005 book The N Word: One Man's Stand.

-In 2008, the stand was demolished and the issue was resolved, and Toowoomba Sports Ground Inc agreed not to use the term in the future: indeed they had given a similar undertaking in 1999.
+In 2008, the stand was demolished and the issue was resolved, and Toowoomba Sports Ground Inc agreed not to use the term in the future.

 As the dispute went through the courts Hagan was brought close to bankruptcy and received threats, according to his wife, including letters claiming to be from the Ku Klux Klan.
 As a result of these threats and for the sake of his family, Hagan says, he decided to move house.